askimos/predictions_abalone_invehicle/README.md

 Retrained model on entire training set with optimal hyper parameters and final generalization error estimate on training set; we distinguish between different scaling strategies: 1 refers to no scaling, 2 refers to min-max scaling and 3 to normalization.
+- other png results should be read and interpreted as barcharts/plots according to the labeling on the axes.